 Where: Barrowfields, Narrowcliff, Newquay TR7 2RZ

-The very first Cornwall Street Food Festival launches to coincide with the Queen’s Jubilee Bank Holiday weekend, spoiling visitors with twice the cause for celebration with dozens of the best local and national street food traders overlooking the ocean in the centre of the famous surf town.
+The very first Cornwall Street Food Festival returns for its second year in 2023, spoiling visitors with twice the cause for celebration with dozens of the best local and national street food traders overlooking the ocean in the centre of the famous surf town.

 Hosted by Street Food Warehouse, expect a mouth-watering assortment of cuisine from across the globe including Mexico, Afghanistan and – of course – Cornwall.
 Three of the top traders in attendance will be Fire and Flank with their flame-thrown steaks, TheFatFoodie and their saliva-inducing burgers, and Crepe Cornwall, who will be serving up their French delicacy in signature style.
 Then there’s brownies from Chock Shop Somerset, sweet delights from Nomad Waffles, cool beers from Freedom Brewery and every thirst-quenching tipple under the sun stocked by the Pop Up Bar Hire Co.